pschaus/LINFO1121/source/part5/ex1.rst

         T(N) = \sum_{j=0}^h j \frac{2^h}{2^j} = 2^h \sum_{j=0}^h  \frac{j}{2^j}  \le 2^h \sum_{j=0}^{+\infty}  \frac{j}{2^j} \le 2^h \cdot 2 = 2^{\log n} = n

 Exercise 5.1.10
-""""""""""""""""
+"""""""""""""""

-Is the use of a priority queue essential to be able to build a Huffman code?
+Is using a priority queue essential to build a Huffman code?
-Can you imagine another solution using a sorting algorithm?
+Can you design an alternative solution that uses a sorting algorithm?
-Would the computational complexity be better than the original algorithm?
+Would its time complexity be better than the original algorithm?
 Why or why not?

 .. answer::

     Oui indispensable.
 Un insertion sort coûterait du :math:`\mathcal{O}(n)` à chaque fois donc ça serait du :math:`\mathcal{O}(n^2)` pour construire le tree au départ du tableau des fréquences.

 Exercise 5.1.11
-""""""""""""""""
+"""""""""""""""

 * What are the different steps in a text *compression* algorithm that takes a text as input and provides a compressed version of that text as output using Huffman coding?
 Be specific in your description by isolating each step of the problem.
 Specify for each step the useful data structures and the time complexity of the operations performed.
 * What are the different steps of a text *decompression* algorithm that takes as input a compressed version of a text using Huffman coding and provides as output the original text?
 Be precise in your description by isolating each step of the problem.
 Specify for each step the useful data structures and the time complexity of the operations performed.